Careers360 Logo

 Most Repeated Biology Diagrams and Data-Based Questions in NEET

 The NTA frequently asks students about certain topics to assess their conceptual understanding.
-The most repeated biology diagrams in NEET often come from the topics of the morphology of flowering plants, pedigree charts, human physiology, etc. The table given below includes all the concepts about which questions have been asked in previous years.
+The important biology diagrams in NEET often come from the topics of the morphology of flowering plants, pedigree charts, human physiology, etc. The table given below includes all the concepts about which questions have been asked in previous years.
 Solving NEET biology mock tests helps aspirants strengthen their understanding of these concepts and score well.

 Chapters